Aamir Khan: Early life and background

 At the age of sixteen, Khan got involved in the experimental process of making a 40-minute silent film, Paranoia, which was directed by his school friend Aditya Bhattacharya.
 The film was funded by filmmaker Shriram Lagoo, an acquaintance of Bhattacharya, who provided them with a few thousand rupees.
 His parents did not want him to make films and wished that he would instead pursue a "steady" career as an engineer or doctor; for that reason, the shooting schedule of Paranoia was kept secret.
 In the film, he played the lead role alongside actors Neena Gupta and Victor Banerjee while simultaneously assisting Bhattacharya.
-He said that the experience of working on it encouraged him to pursue a career in film.
+He said that the experience encouraged him to pursue a career in film.

 Khan subsequently joined a theatre group called Avantar, where he worked backstage for over a year.
 He made his stage debut with a small role in the company's Gujarati play, Kesar Bina, at Prithvi Theatre.
 He went on to act in two of their Hindi plays, and one English play, which was titled Clearing House.
 After completing high school, Khan decided to discontinue studying, and work instead as an assistant director to Hussain on the Hindi films Manzil Manzil and Zabardast.